 Sperm banking is not an option for pre-pubescent boys who are not yet producing sperm.
 However, these boys do have stem cells in their testes that are poised to begin producing sperm at puberty.
 There are experimental studies underway to preserve testicular tissue obtained by biopsy and freeze it for future use.
 The tissue contains stem cells which will be able to start spermatogenesis (sperm production).
-Testicular tissue freezing is considered experimental and is generally only offered in a research setting with IRB oversight.
-Several studies are developing protocols that will enable scientists and physicians to use the frozen/thawed testicular tissue and stem cells to produce sperm in the laboratory or by re-implanting, years later, back into the individual.
-Research has proven these strategies are effective in animals and it is envisioned that they will also be effective in humans.
+Testicular tissue freezing is considered experimental and is generally only offered in a research setting with oversight from an Institutional Review Board.
+Several studies are developing protocols that will enable scientists and physicians to use the frozen/thawed testicular tissue and stem cells to produce sperm in the laboratory or by re-implanting, years later, into the individual.
+Research has proven these strategies are effective in animals and it is envisioned that they will also soon be effective in humans.

-Pre-pubescent boys who have cancer or other diseases that may interfere with or destroy sperm production use testicular tissue freezing to protect their fertility.
-The tissue is put into long term storage.
-Several fertility centers in the U.S. and abroad are processing and freezing testicular tissue in anticipation that new stem cell-based therapies will be available in the future to help these patients achieve pregnancy and have their own biological children.
+Parents or legal guardians of pre-pubescent boys who have cancer or other diseases that may interfere with or destroy sperm production may choose testicular tissue freezing to protect their fertility.
+The tissue cryogenically frozen and shipped to ReproTech for safe long term storage.
+Several fertility centers in the U.S. and abroad are processing and freezing testicular tissue in anticipation that new stem cell-based therapies will be available in the future to help these patients achieve conception and have their own biological children.

 A small portion (~25%) of the biopsy from each patient will be donated to research.
 This is necessary to allow research to happen and to develop the best methods to freeze, thaw, and use the testicular tissue.
 Experimental options that may be available in the future for patients who preserve testicular tissue are transplantation of spermatogonial stem cells (SSC) back into the testes of the patient; maturation of spermatozoa in testicular tissue organ culture and testicular tissue autografting or xenografting.
 It is important to note that except for SSC transplantation, all of these methods will require the use of IVF/ICSI to achieve fertilization and pregnancy.
 All testicular tissue based fertility options are considered experimental and have not been fully translated to clinical practice.